 Better emergency shutdown circuits

 - Will kill power once battery is depleted past a certain voltage (probably 3.3-3.4v).
 This is a hard-wired feature that won’t require software to function.
 It serves as a backup in case the software features aren’t working for some reason.
+If the PSPi is powered on with depleted batteries, it will power off almost immediately.

 - In v3, when there is a software or Pi Zero problem, the system automatically powers the board off.
-This makes trouleshooting a little difficult, because you have to solder a jumper wire to keep the system on. v4 will work differently.
+This makes troubleshooting a little difficult, because you have to solder a jumper wire to keep the system on. v4 will work differently.
 A software or SD card problem will not cause the system to power off.
-Only the complete absense of an installed Pi Zero will cause a power-off.
+Only the complete absence of an installed Pi Zero will cause a power-off.
 In all other situations the board will stay powered on, and the system will power off only when the power button is held.

 - More accurate hole positioning, which is needed for proper joystick alignment